Application for a permit to injure Asplenium listeri from Christmas Island, WA (E2011-0051)

 About the application

-The Department of Sustainability, Environment, Water, Population and Communities has received an application for a permit to kill, injure, take, trade, keep or move a listed threatened species and ecological community in a Commonwealth Area under Part 13, section 200 of the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+The department has received an application for a permit to kill, injure, take, trade, keep or move a listed threatened species and ecological community in a Commonwealth Area under Part 13, section 200 of the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
 The application is to collect fronds from up to 20 Asplenium listeri plants on Christmas Island, WA.
 The Christmas Island Spleenwort (Asplenium listeri) is a listed threatened species under the EPBC Act.

 Please see the documents above for further details on the proposal.